Shirley Bossier, Rental and Booking Director

 While any caterer can be used in conjunction with your event, Town Hall has a list of preferred caterers we work with frequently who represent a range of menu selections and pricing.
 Catering policies and logistics should be arranged with your event manager.

-Using a preferred caterer waves additional catering fees typically imposed for non-preferred caterers.
+Using a preferred caterer waives additional catering fees typically imposed for non-preferred caterers.